MFlowCode/MFC/docs/documentation/case.md

 - `R0ref` specifies the reference bubble radius.

-- `nb` specifies the number of discrete bins that define the probability density function (PDF) of the equilibirum bubble radius.
+- `nb` specifies the number of discrete bins that define the probability density function (PDF) of the equilibrium bubble radius.

-- `R0_type` specifies the quadrature rule for integrating the log-normal PDF of equilibrium bubble radius for polydisperse populations. `R0_type` $=$ 1 corresponds to simpson's rule.
+- `R0_type` specifies the quadrature rule for integrating the log-normal PDF of equilibrium bubble radius for polydisperse populations. `R0_type` $=$ 1 corresponds to Simpson's rule.

-- `poly_sigma` specifies the standard deviation of the log-normal PDF of equilibirium bubble radius for polydisperse populations.
+- `poly_sigma` specifies the standard deviation of the log-normal PDF of equilibrium bubble radius for polydisperse populations.

 - `Ca`, `Web`, and `Re_inv` respectively specify the Cavitation number, Weber number, and the inverse Reynolds number that characterize the offset of the gas pressure from the vapor pressure, surface tension, and liquid viscosity when the polytropic gas compression model is used.

 - `mu_l0`, `ss`, and `pv`, `gamma_v`, `M_v`, `mu_v`, and `k_v` specify simulation parameters for the non-polytropic gas compression model.
 `mu_l0`, `ss`, and `pv` correspond to the liquid viscosity, surface tension, and vapor pressure, respectively.
 `gamma_v`, `M_v`, `mu_v`, and `k_v` specify the specific heat ratio, molecular weight, viscosity, and thermal conductivity of a chosen component.
-Implementation of the parameterse into the model follow [Ando (2010)](references.md#Ando10).
+Implementation of the parameters into the model follow [Ando (2010)](references.md#Ando10).

 - `qbmm` activates quadrature by method of moments, which assumes a PDF for bubble radius and velocity.